maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 1. Concatenate the key 32768 times to create a chunk of 1Mb in size.

-2. Increment an integer value to the end of this message until the sha3 of the message has 4 leading zero's (a proof of work similar to [hashcash](https://en.wikipedia.org/wiki/Hashcash)).
-A simple script demonstrates this process with sha256 `time (perl -e '$n++ while`echo "A Public key$n"|sha256sum`!~/^0000/;print$n')`
+2. Increment an integer value to the end of this message until the sha3 of the message has 5 leading zero's (a proof of work similar to [hashcash](https://en.wikipedia.org/wiki/Hashcash)).
+A simple script demonstrates this process with sha256 `time (perl -e '$n++ while`echo "A Public key$n"|sha256sum`!~/^00000/;print$n')`

+3. The current group (S) sends the join request with this nodes current ID + age incremented by 1.
+__if this is a new node then it must Send a join request to the joining group (via bootstrap asit is now), the receiving group will set the age at 0 for this node and relocate it on the first churn event (this join will create that churn event).__

-3. Send this `proof` to the joining group to confirm ability to compute and transfer data.
+4. This node then makes direct connections to each member of group (D) and then Sends this `proof` to each node in the joining group on connect to confirm ability to compute and transfer data.
+Each member of the joining group will send the `NodeBlock` for the new Link when this is received.
+When the link validates this node is added to the routing table.

-If a join attempt is made to the group the pending connections container is queried for the old node Id (that signed the message).
-If the node "fits" in the group then it is accepted, otherwise a message is sent back to the node refusing connection.
+If a connect attempt as a node is made to the group the pending connections container is queried for the old node Id (that signed the message).
+If the node "fits" in the group then it can try to join, otherwise a message is sent back to the node refusing connection.
 On receipt of these messages the node would be able to refine the generated key to "fit" into D. The node will retry the connection in that time.

 If a node cannot join in time then it will require to start on the network again at age 0.